Is ChatGPT a Biomedical Expert? -- Exploring the Zero-Shot Performance of Current GPT Models in Biomedical Tasks: Introduction

 \begin{enumerate} \item Synergy On Biomedical Semantic QA For Developing Issues \item Biomedical Semantic QA \item MedProcNER On MEDical PROCedure Named Entity Recognition \end{enumerate}

-This paper focuses on the second and third tasks.
-The Biomedical Semantic QA task (Task B) is subdivided into Phase A (document retrieval and snippet extraction) and Phase B (Question Answering).
+This paper focuses on the second and third tasks, the two tasks we participated in.
+The Biomedical Semantic QA task (Task B) is subdivided into Phase A (document retrieval and snippet extraction) and Phase B (Question Answering) \cite{BioASQ2023task11bSynergy}.

-For \textbf{Phase A}, the participating systems receive a list of biomedical questions such as "\emph{Which protein is targeted by Herceptin?}" and should retrieve a list of up to 10 most relevant articles from the PubMed Annual Baseline Repository for 2023\footnote{https://lhncbc.nlm.nih.gov/ii/information/MBR.html}.
-Additionally, the systems should also create a list of at most 10 most relevant snippets extracted from the previously retrieved article titles or abstract.
-Participating systems are compared based on the Mean Average Precision (MAP) metric.

-In \textbf{Phase B}, the participating systems receive the same questions as in Phase A, along with a set of gold (correct) articles and snippets selected by biomedical experts.
-They should then generate an \emph{ideal} paragraph sized (at most 200 words) answer based on these snippets.
-The questions are also tagged with either \emph{yes/no}, \emph{factoid}, \emph{summary}, or \emph{list} type indicating the format for an additional \emph{exact} answer that should be created by these systems.